willvelida/willvelida/README.md

 ### ☕ Work

+* **Datacom**: Current job.
+Azure Integration Consultant.
-* **ASB Bank**: Current job.
-Building systems that deal with domestic payments within New Zealand.
+* **ASB Bank**: Built systems that deal with domestic payments within New Zealand.
 These applications are built on the Azure Functions Framework using C#, use of Event Hubs as the messaging broker and Azure Cosmos DB as the datastore.
 * **Orion Health**: Worked on building internal facing data generator tools that simulated health scenarios.
 Involved in a team of three that built a web application using the Spring Framework that allowed end users to build realistic patients to generate HL7 messages that could be consumed by other systems.

 ### 💻 Open Source Contributions and Project Highlights